 Corporate Chains: Avoid large dental chains, especially in the US.
 The dentists there have to work to meet a quota, and these chains don’t have the best interests of either dentists or patients at heart.
 If you do a Google search for chains like Aspen Dental or Allcare Dental, you will find a lot of dissatisfied patients (and disillusioned dentists).

 Over the last decade, Corporate Chain practices have become much more common in the UK as well.
-Generally speaking it is best to find an independent dentist who owns or is a partner in the practice and who then has a stake in providing continuity of care and preserving his/her reputation in the locality.
-It is arguably easier to take action against a rogue dentist in the UK though, as they are all regulated by the General Dental Council which can and does strike dentists from the Register.
+It is best to find an independent dentist who owns or is a partner in the practice and who then has a stake in providing continuity of care and preserving his/her reputation in the locality.

 Be careful when websites push cosmetic procedures and place their emphasis on “full-mouth reconstruction” and “complete smile makeovers”.
 These procedures cost serious money and they may not be in your best interest.
 This phenomenon is a lot more common in the US than in the UK, and is subject to much debate in the dentistry world.
 We came across the following spoof advert on the forums of a website called DentalTown: